coecms/ncimonitor/README.rst

 To save PDF copies of plots, use ``--pdf``.
 To suppress viewing plots on the default display device use ``--noshow``.
-Combining these two options will produce only “hard” copies:
+Combining these two options will produce only hard copies:

 ::